 European Court of Human Rights—Pilot Mediation Project in Poland

-April 2013 ISLP-Europe has announced the launch date for the Pilot Mediation Program for Polish Cases in the European Court of Human Rights.
-The kick-off event will be held May 17 at the University of Warsaw - see full invitation here.
+May 17 2013 ISLP-Europe officially launched the Pilot Mediation Program for Polish Cases in the European Court of Human Rights.
+The kick-off event was held May 17 at the University of Warsaw - see full invitation here.

 Director Michele O'Brien and Board members Natasha Lisman and Zbigniew Lasocik are working with leading Polish jurists on a project to introduce mediation to resolve certain cases before the European Court of Human Rights.
 While both the Court and experts have said that mediation can help address its significant backlog issue - more than 151,000 cases were pending at the end of 2011 - there are currently no effective institutional mechanisms to encourage parties to use mediation or to make professional mediation services available to them.
 The ISLP-Europe pilot mediation project in Poland aims to facilitate the use of mediation for resolution of certain disputes in order to achieve the dual goals of promoting friendly settlements and lessening the burden on the ECHR. <more>